How Do Gravity Wave Detectors and Observatories Work?

 LIGO ended its initial run in 2010 with no measurements of gravity waves, but a $200 million upgrade began shortly thereafter and ended in 2015.
 Now rebranded Advanced LIGO, it should be able to measure gravity waves from as far away as 500 million light-years away, increasing its possible detections by a factor of 100.
 And the upgrade definitely paid off, for on February 11, 2016, a hundred years after Einstein predicted their existence, LIGO captured evidence of gravity waves.
 According to Dr. David Reitze, the executive director at LIGO, a black hole merger 1.3 billion light-years away was detected on Sept.
 14, 2015 and produced enough of a disturbance for the detector to register.
 The delay in announcing the result came from the verification process as 25 other telescopes looked at the spot, with Fermi detecting a small gamma ray burst in the area (which is to be expected from such a merger).
 Scientists wanted to make sure it was not a glitch, a hack, or something else.
 But the 5-sigma result held through, meaning that scientists are 99.9999% confident in the result.
 A new age of astronomy has begun (Andersen 43, Francis, Freeman, Wolchover, Haynes "A Wrinkle" 23, Haynes "Gravitational").

 And it continues on.
 On June 15, 2016, LIGO scientists released the findings on the second observed measurement of gravity waves.
 These came from GW151226 (that is, Gravity Waves from Dec.
 26, 2015), another black hole merger, and observations of it were made just 70 seconds after the gravity wave detection.
 The reason for the delay in the finding was so that scientists could achieve the 5 sigma confidence in their results, knowing that the observation is incredibly unlikely to be a fluke.
 The masses of the black holes (one about 8 solar masses and the other about 14) were much smaller than those in the first merger and thus made accurate measurements more challenging.
-The new black hole is likely 1.4 billion light-years away, is about 21 solar masses and radiated about a sun's worth of mass in gravitational energy (Timmer 15 Jun.
-2016, Betz, Wenz "LIGO").
+The new black hole is likely 1.4 billion light-years away, is about 21 solar masses and radiated about a sun's worth of mass in gravitational energy.
+That size played a big role, for it allowed a longer signal for scientists to analyze.
+Based off the signal and modeling, scientists feel one of the black holes was spinning, a result of the star it came from prior to its death via a supernova (Timmer 15 Jun.
+2016, Betz "LIGO", Wenz "LIGO," Klesman).

 While not yet in existence, the ongoing drama of the ESA’s Laser Interferometer Space Antenna (LISA) will surely be worth it once realized.
 It has been in various stages of development for the past 30 years and likely will not be built and launched for 20 more years.
 The basic approach is simple enough: three spacecraft located at the L1 Lagrange point make up the points of an equilateral triangle with sides of 5 million kilometers.
 A laser is sent back and forth to each probe so that the constant distance is known.
 If a gravity wave passes by, the distance will be altered and detection possible (Andersen 43-4, Haynes "LISA Tests").